NURBS-Diff: A Differentiable Programming Module for NURBS: Geometric Constraints using

-Analysis of bioprosthetic heart valves is essential for obtaining diagnostic information such as estimating the remaining life, fatigue, and patient-specific design.
+One of the advantages of our \nd{} module is the ease of enforcing surface constraints in deep-learning applications.
+We showcase the utility of our module in enforcing constraints using the example of valve deformation analysis.
+Analyzing bioprosthetic heart valves is essential for obtaining diagnostic information such as estimating the remaining life, fatigue, and patient-specific design.
 Traditionally, analysis of deformation behavior is performed using finite element or isogeometric analysis.
 However, such analyses are often computationally intensive.
-Recently, \citet{balu2019deep} proposed a deep learning framework for performing finite element analysis (DLFEA) using a NURBS-aware convolutional neural network.
+Recently, \citet{balu2019deep} proposed a deep learning framework for performing finite element analysis (called DLFEA) using a NURBS-aware convolutional neural network.
 Each heart valve is represented using three NURBS surface patches, and isogeometric analysis is performed to obtain the deformations for each control point under constant pressure applied during the valve closure.
 Fixed boundary conditions are applied on the valve edges that will be sutured to the aorta.
-In their work, they generate a large dataset of input geometry, pressure, thickness, and corresponding target deformations of the control points.
+Their previous work generated a large dataset of input geometry, pressure, thickness, and corresponding target deformations of the control points.
 However, their work does not perform a NURBS surface reconstruction loss for obtaining the deformations, which are more physically meaningful.
-Further, they did not explore the application of the fixed boundary conditions in their work.
-This was implicitly enforced in their work by modifying the loss function.
+Further, they did not explore the application of the fixed boundary conditions; it was implicitly enforced by modifying the loss function.

+In this work, we use the dataset and deep learning framework available from their work to demonstrate the utility of our \nd{} module in performing an evaluation of the deformations for the leaflets of the bioprosthetic heart valve.
+We perform a comparison between DLFEA, DLFEA with additional surface reconstruction loss (DLFEA-SR), and DLFEA with additional surface reconstruction loss and boundary condition enforcement loss (DLFEA-BC).
+We show the visualization of DLFEA-BC along with the input geometry, the target deformed geometry, and the predicted deformed geometry in \figref{Fig:DLFEA}.
+In DLFEA-BC, apart from the surface reconstruction loss, we add a constraint (BC loss) that the Dirichlet boundary conditions on the edge which is sutured to the aorta must be satisfied (i.e., the edges closest to the blue region in \figref{Fig:DLFEA} must have zero deformation).